kamytroste/FormsPM/README.md

     // Get the color selected by the player from the dropdown; if none is selected, default to "None"
     $color = $data[2] ??
 "None";

+    // Get the toggle state (on/off) selected by the player; if none is selected, default to false
+    $pvpEnabled = $data[3] ?? false;

-    // Send a message to the player summarizing their inputs: name, age, and chosen color
+    // Send a message to the player summarizing their inputs: name, age, color, and PvP toggle
-    $player->sendMessage("Name: $name, Age: $age, Color: $color");
+    $player->sendMessage("Name: $name, Age: $age, Color: $color, PvP Enabled: " . ($pvpEnabled ?
+"Yes" : "No"));

+    // If PvP is enabled (toggle is 'on'), perform an action, such as sending a message if ($pvpEnabled) {
+        // Example: send a message confirming PvP is enabled
+        $player->sendMessage("PvP is enabled!
+You can now fight with other players.");

+        // You can also add more actions here, like giving the player an item, etc.
+    }
 });

-// Send the custom formspm to the player for interaction
+// Send the custom form to the player for interaction
 $form->send($player);
 ```